Departure Dates for 2025 and 2026

 - Trekker’s information management system (TIMS) card fee.

-- Above the Himalaya duffel bag. ( If you need, please let us know before you book the trip and remind us in our pre-meeting at our office)
+- Above the Himalayan duffel bag. ( If you need to, please let us know before you book the trip and remind us in our pre-meeting at our office)

 - Comprehensive pre-departure information and trip dossiers